Im-Nitoo/TruthNode/README.md

 # TruthNode

-A modern web application built with React, TypeScript, and Express, featuring a decentralized approach to truth verification and content management.
+A modern web application built with React, TypeScript, and Express, featuring a decentralized approach to truth verification and content management using blockchain technology and IPFS for immutable data storage.

 ## 🚀 Features